BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - [Heroic Strength]
 - [Heroic Strike]

+**OPTIONS**

+- [Elven Cloak] - 5 points

 **SPECIAL RULES**

 - **Axes of the Dwarves!** `ACTIVE`

-At the beginning of a Combat, Gimli can choose either his [two-handed][Two-Handed] [axe][Axe], or an [axe][Axe] in each hand which gives him an Attack value of 3.
+At the beginning of each Combat he is involved in, Gimli can choose to either fight with an [axe][Axe] in each hand, in which case he will fight with 3 Attacks, or with his [two-handed][Two-Handed] [axe][Axe].

 - **"I myself am sitting pretty on 43"** `ACTIVE`

-If Gimli has fewer kills than Legolas, he gets +1 bonus on To Wound rolls when making Strikes.
+If your Army contains both Legolas Greenleaf and Gimli, son of Glóin, then keep track of how many enemy models each of them has killed.
+Whilst he has fewer kills than Legolas, Gimli gains a bonus of +1 To Wound when making Strikes.

 </div>